 What StandDesk calls a “wood finish” looks a bit like walnut, perhaps, and comes in only one size, a diminutive 45″ x 24″.
 It’s a $20 upgrade over the plain black or white desktop in the same size.
 This is a compact desk, for certain.
 It may be a good fit for cramped NY apartments or a call center where you want to squeeze a lot of people into a small space.
 The good news is that at this size there is little to be concerned about the desk’s stability.

-Lastly we come to the natural wood option, with according to a company representative is American black walnut.
+Lastly we come to the natural wood option, which according to a company representative is American black walnut.
 It only comes in one size – 60″ x 30″ – and one color tone.
 At $550 this top costs substantially more than the base it sits on, but this is about half of what Fully and Human Solution charge for their hardwood tops.
 StandDesk puts an ergo-contour on the user edge of the wood desktop, and along the back edge as well, giving it a distinctive look.
 Be sure to check out our primer on reclaimed wood standing desks and see how StandDesk’s offering compares with their nearest competitors’.

 We had been told that a lot of attention was paid to making the StandDesk Pro easier to assemble, so we handed it to a brand new employee who had never built a standing desk before and professed to being not particularly mechanically inclined.
 Indeed there were some nice touches in the assembly documentation, almost like a paint-by-numbers procedure.
 However, like most every Chinese-made base we’ve ever seen (excepting the Varidesk Pro Desk 60 Electric) the process took about an hour, with a little assistance from some of the old hands.